-I decided to go with the C7 trucks (mostly because I had no idea what I was doing) but like I stated earlier in this article, I have/tested the CX trucks as well.
+I decided to go with the C7 trucks (mostly because I had no idea what I was doing), but as I stated earlier in this article, I have/tested the CX trucks as well.
 If I were to buy again, I’d choose the CX over the C7.

 Although there’s not a massive difference – either one you pick will probably be fine.

 Overall, the build quality is really solid to all other surfskates I’ve tried.
 You can tell they’ve been through numerous versions to get it just right.

 They have small riser pads that are basically made up of two smaller ones.